Opus (film): Cast

 Additionally, Lil Nas X and Lenny Kravitz have uncredited appearances as Moretti fans, while Bill Burr and Wolf Blitzer appear as themselves.
+Ryan Cowles, Tristan Manyhorses, and Sean McCormick are the puppeteers for the puppet show.

 Production

 Opus was written and directed by Mark Anthony Green in his feature directorial debut.
 Filming began in Pojoaque, New Mexico in November 2023.

 Music

 The film features original music written by Nile Rodgers and The-Dream.
 An EP of Moretti's songs was released to coincide with the film, titled Opus: The Moretti EP.
 John Malkovich sang for the recordings.

 Release

 Opus premiered in the Midnight section at the 2025 Sundance Film Festival on January 27, 2025; and was released on March 14, 2025, by A24.

 The film became available to stream on HBO Max beginning July 11, 2025.

 Reception

 Box office

 In the United States and Canada, Opus was released alongside Novocaine, Black Bag, The Last Supper, and The Day the Earth Blew Up: A Looney Tunes Movie, and was projected to gross $2–4 million from 1,764 theaters in its opening weekend.
 The film made $433,000 on its first day, including an estimated $150,000 from Thursday night previews.
 It went on to debut to just $1 million, finishing outside the top 10.
 The following weekend the film made $282,521 (a drop of 72.7%), falling to 17th.